darrenburns/ward/docs/tutorial.md

 ```

 In this file, we've defined a single test function called `_`.
 It's been
-annotated as a test using `@test`, and has a helpful description.
-We don't have to read the code inside the test to
-understand its purpose.
+annotated with `@test`, and has a helpful description.
+We don't have to read the code inside the test to understand its purpose.

 The description can be queried when running a subset of
 tests.
 You may decide to use your own conventions inside the description